French Pyrénées - 2025

 Linked by two lifts from the village, a telecabine and a gondala, the principal 'domaine de ski' is above and to the west of the village at Pla d'Adet (1700m).
 From here, an extensive lift network facilitates mostly blue- and red-run pistes downhill from the highest point, the Pic Hayele, at 2515m.

-The resort has a reliable snow record well into March although the village could well be snow-free at this time in the early spring Pyrénéan sunshine.
+The resort has a reliable snow record well into March although I arrived during a relatively mild period which saw the village snow-free in the early spring Pyrénéan sunshine.

-Even so, the lower slopes of the skable domaine are above 1700m and are well-equipped with snow-making facilities so skiing at Saint-Lary Soulan near the end of the season should be reasonably snow-sure.
+However, the lower slopes of the skable domaine are above 1700m and are well-equipped with snow-making facilities so skiing at Saint-Lary Soulan near the end of the season was ok until lunchtime but after that, especially around the busy area near the top of the lifts from the village, snow cover was wearing thin and was little better than slushy higher up.

 With a 6-day whole-area lift pass at just €188, this is surely one of the best-value resorts in France. (€188 tariff available if booked online at least 28 days ahead of arrival).